yufeix5/Info-201A-Final-project/project proposal.md

 In this final project, I learned skills such as Shiny App, package like dplyr and ggplot2, and also make my own data frame.
 I am satisfied when I solve new problems with skills I learned, and frustrated when I cannot solve a problem for too long.
 In the future, I think I will try to make more opportunities to do project like this, which could let me learn new skills and improve old skills, and also I will do more projects with more deeper thoughts and reflections.
 After learning so many things about basic principles of being a coder, thinker, and innovator, I am ready to apply those thoughts into more projects.
 I would like to create more projects which topics are relative to me.
 I also hope my projects could be seen by more people, let more people know what I care about, and let them also be interested in it.

 **Lexi Xia**

+The most important skill I learned doing this project is to cooperate with my teammates.
+The project itself could be complex sometimes, but once we divide it into small tasks, it becomes approachable.
+I was mainly doing the coding tasks in this project, so I learned a lot of manipulating datasets, data visualization, and shiny application.
+I believe these skills will be very beneficial for me in the future.
+By working in a group, I also realized that communication is very important for the project management.
+A meeting with group members and working together could resolve a lot of problems when we get stuck in some tasks.
+In this class, I learned a lot about data and how technologies could have impacts on people.
+And I am willing to pursue an Informatics major in the future.

 **Lei Lei**